Online Complex Trauma Counselling: Who I Work With and How We Can Work Together

 Who I work with

-I work mainly with adults who want to heal trauma — or who are somewhere in the uncertainty before wanting.
+I work mainly with adults who want to heal complex trauma — or who are somewhere in the uncertainty before wanting.
 Not children, not adolescents.

 These are the communities I work with most often.
 Each links to a more specific article if you want to go deeper before reaching out.